BonsaiDen/Atarashii/readme.rst

     Due to hardlinks in the CSS file the favorite/reply icons won't work until **Atarashii** has been installed with one of the above methods.

+    Watch out if you clone the ``next`` branch, sometimes changes that get pushed up their can break stuff.

 .. _Debian-Package: http://github.com/downloads/BonsaiDen/Atarashii/atarashii_0.99.17-1_all.deb